Pretty Rhythm: Aurora Dream: Plot

 The series takes place in Yokohama, Japan.
 Prism Shows, performances that are a combination of singing, dancing, fashion, and ice skating, are popular.
 The skaters, known as Prism Stars, use Prism Stones to coordinate their outfits and perform Prism Jumps to appeal to their fans.

 Aira Harune and Rizumu Amamiya are suddenly scouted to be Prism Stars after Mion Takamine drops out of her debut showcase.
 Though Aira has no experience in performing, her fashion focus reveals her innate talent as a Prism Star.
 On the other hand, Rizumu is centered on perfecting "Aurora Rising", the legendary Prism Jump her mother once performed, in hopes that it may help her find her mother again.
 After Mion returns and bonds with them, the three girls debut as the Prism Star group "MARs."
+The series explore their friendship and development into becoming professional Prism Stars.

 After Rizumu's mother mysteriously reappears, Aira, Rizumu, and Mion enter the Prism Queen series to compete for the title of Prism Queen and perfect "Aurora Rising" to heal her.
 To do so, each girl must obtain a rare Prism Stone set containing wedding outfits from various tournaments, as performing "Aurora Rising" requires wearing a wedding outfit and devoting oneself to Prism Shows only.